apache/ozone/hadoop-hdds/docs/content/concept/StorageContainerManager.md

    * From Datanode to SCM (30 sec by default)
    * Datanodes report the status of containers, node...
    * SCM can add commands to the response
+ * Datanode Lifeline protocol
+   * From Datanode to SCM (30 sec by default)
+   * Datanodes report the status of node

 Note: client doesn't connect directly to the SCM